jammeraal/sf-food-trucks/README.md

 # Assumptions
 This section outlines some of the assumptions that were made based off of looking at the data.
 For a production release these items would need to be investigated to determine if the assumptions are correct.

 Although the original file was CSV, I noticed that it is 3 years old.
 When I looked at the SF website, I saw it supported JSON files.
-With json being simpler to parse, I went that way.
+With JSON being simpler to parse, I went that way.
 Normally I would expect this to be a quick discussion with the stakeholders to determine if this was okay.
 As there was a forum for that discussion in this instance, I made a decision and went with it.

 * Applicants are unique to businesses.
 So all lines with the same applicant are the same business
 * A business will only have one facility type, no matter how many lines they have